A stool culture can find out what bacteria, viruses, parasites, or fungi may be causing an infection.

 A stool culture is done to:

-- Find the cause of symptoms, such as severe or
+- Find the cause of symptoms.
+It can help explain symptoms such as severe or

-bloody diarrhea, an increased amount of gas, nausea, vomiting, loss of
+bloody diarrhea or an increased amount of gas.
+It can also help find the cause of nausea, vomiting, loss of

-and identify certain types of bacteria, viruses, or fungi that are
+and identify certain types of organisms that are

 food poisoning, inflammation of the large intestine